brettKK/web/web/FE.md

 + Scopes and Closures In-depth
 	+ frequently asked in job interviews
 	+ understanding Scopes
+		+ code block doesn't create a scopes
+		+ only function create a scope
 	+ Compilation and Interpretation
 	+ Closures
 ---